 If you are using any algorithms, policies or workload included in the power package please cite the following paper:

-- Anton Beloglazov, and Rajkumar Buyya, “Optimal Online Deterministic Algorithms and Adaptive Heuristics for Energy and Performance Efficient Dynamic Consolidation of Virtual Machines in Cloud Data Centers”, Concurrency and Computation: Practice and Experience (CCPE), Volume 24, Issue 13, Pages: 1397-1420, John Wiley & Sons, Ltd, New York, USA, 2012
+- Anton Beloglazov, and Rajkumar Buyya, “Optimal Online Deterministic Algorithms and Adaptive Heuristics for Energy and Performance Efficient Dynamic Consolidation of Virtual Machines in Cloud Data Centers”, Concurrency and Computation: Practice and Experience (CCPE), Volume 24, Issue 13, Pages: 1397-1420, John Wiley and Sons, Ltd, New York, USA, 2012

 Author: Anton Beloglazov, Manoel Campos da Silva Filho